jmpicnic/obsidian-docs/docs/notes/article-topics.md

 # Ideas for Articles/Overall Topics

+## New

+- Accounting For engineers:
+  - The Balance Sheet
+  - P&L Statements
-- Order and real-time flexibility in ops (Starbucks)
+- Schedule Order and real-time flexibility in ops (Starbucks)
-- The tension between forecasts and plans
-- Push/Pull Systems
 - The Tyranny of Now and the Infinite Shelf
   - Long Tails, Demographics, Consumer Power, Urbanization, ...
 - AI won't save the supply chain